 - Grills if clean and free of charcoal and fuel tanks.

 - Scrap metal

 For questions about other items, contact the Public Works Division by email or by calling 919-296-9600.

 Household garbage collection

 Household garbage collection is provided once a week to single-family residences.
-See the rollout carts section below for placement requirements.
-Other requirements are:

 - Only household garbage contained in bags should be placed in rollout carts.

 - Paint cans must be dried, flattened and lidless.